Ihsan Haddad: International career

-Ihsan has represented Jordan at every national team level, starting with the U16s in 2009 until he made his debut for the senior team in 2013.
+Ehsan has represented Jordan at every national team level, starting with the U16s in 2009 until he made his debut for the senior team in 2013.
 He has since gone on to win 75 caps for his country and now captains them.

 He led Jordan to the quarter-finals of the 2021 FIFA Arab Cup, the first time the tournament was held under the jurisdiction of FIFA.

 Haddad captained Jordan to a historic tournament at the 2023 AFC Asian Cup as Jordan, who were not even expected to progress out of their group, went all the way to the final, eventually losing to hosts Qatar in a controversial match but knocking out Asian powerhouses and previous champions Iraq and South Korea along the way.
-Ihsan became the first Jordanian captain to lead his team to a final at a major tournament.
+Ehsan became the first Jordanian captain to lead his team to a final at a major tournament.

+On 2 June 2026, Haddad was named in Jordan's squad for the 2026 FIFA World Cup, the nation's first-ever appearance at the FIFA World Cup.